 A couple of months ago, one of our clients—a hosting company, actually—found themselves in a bind when the company they bought some of their bandwidth from decided to stop doing business here in the USA.
 The good news is that this company—Fasthosts—gave their customers two months to make alternate arrangements.
 The nearly-unbelievable news is that even though FastHosts is part of United Internet Group, a larger company that includes in its portfolio the huge consumer-directed hosting company 1and1, the only thing they had to offer US-based business customers when Fasthosts stopped operating here was that they do business with Fasthosts UK.

 That would be fine if it actually worked.
 I love England, the people there speak my language, and the Fasthosts UK charges were almost the same as what Fasthosts charged here.
 But guess what?
 There was no way to migrate from Fasthosts here to Fasthosts there.
 At that point, Fasthosts became just another company vying for business they had previously earned.

 Better formulated business process could have addressed this, just as GoDaddy’s DNS issues could have been avoided.
 And now, it gets really interesting.

-When Fasthosts shut down and the smoke from that fire had cleared, the question my client asked was this one: I’m still floored that they aren’t selling off customers.
-Can you think of any other example of a business doing this?
+When Fasthosts shut down and the smoke from that fire had cleared, the question my client asked was this one: I’m still floored that they aren’t even trying to sell off their customers; can you think of any other example of a business doing this?
 And while I didn’t have examples at my fingertips, I have the experience to comment, and again, this is all about business process: